CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Experimental Setup

 \section{Experimental Setup}

 \textbf{Implementation Details} We demonstrate our proposed CR-FIQA under two protocols (small and large) based on the training dataset and the training model architecture.
 We utilize widely used architectures in the SOTA FR solutions, ResNet100 and ResNet50 \cite{DBLP:conf/cvpr/HeZRS16}, both modified as described in Section \ref{sec:Tparadigm}.
 For the small protocol, we utilize ResNet50 and the CASIA-WebFace \cite{casia_webface} training data (noted as CR-FIQA(S)) and for the large protocol, we utilize ResNet100 and the MS1MV2 \cite{guo2016ms,deng2019arcface} training data (noted as CR-FIQA(L)).
 The MS1MV2 is a refined version of the MS-Celeb-1M \cite{guo2016ms} by \cite{deng2019arcface} containing 5.8M images of 85K identities.
 The CASIA-WebFace contains 0.5m images of 10K identities \cite{casia_webface}.
 We follow the ArcFace training setting \cite{deng2019arcface} to set the scale parameter $s$ to 64 and the margin $m$ to 0.5.
-We set the mini-batch size to 512 and train our model on one Linux machine (Ubuntu 20.04.2 LTS) with Intel(R) Xeon(R) Gold 5218 CPU 2.30GHz, 512G RAM, and four Nvidia GeForce RTX-6000 GPUs.
-The proposed models in this paper are implemented using Pytorch \cite{NEURIPS2019_9015}.
+We set the mini-batch size to 512.
 All models are trained with Stochastic Gradient Descent (SGD) optimizer with an initial learning rate of 1e-1.
 During the training, we use random horizontal flipping with a probability of 0.5 for data augmentation.
 We set the momentum to 0.9 and the weight decay to 5e-4.
 For CR-FIQA(S), the learning rate is divided by 10 at 20K and at 28K training iterations, following \cite{deng2019arcface}.
 The training is stopped after 32K iterations.
 For CR-FIQA(L), the learning rate is divided by 10 at 100K and 160K training iterations, following \cite{deng2019arcface}.
 The training is stopped after 180K iterations.
 All the images in evaluation and training datasets are aligned and cropped to $112 \times 112$, as described in \cite{deng2019arcface}.
 All the training and testing images are normalized to have pixel values between -1 and 1.
 Both models are trained using the loss defined in Equation \ref{eq:cr_fiqa}.

 \textbf{Evaluation Benchmarks} We reported the achieved results on eight different benchmarks: Labeled Faces in the Wild (LFW) \cite{LFWTech}, AgeDB-30 \cite{agedb}, Celebrities in Frontal-Profile in the Wild (CFP-FP) \cite{cfp-fp}, Cross-age LFW (CALFW) \cite{CALFW}, Adience \cite{Adience}, Cross-Pose LFW (CPLFW) \cite{CPLFWTech}, Cross-Quality LFW (XQLFW) \cite{XQLFW}, IARPA Janus Benchmark–C (IJB-C) \cite{ijbc}.
 These benchmarks are chosen to provide a wide comparison to SOTA FIQA algorithms and give an insight into the CR-FIQA generalizability.